selwynpolit/d9book/book/forms.md

 name for the library (not the library's filename which is `ajax_example.libraries.yml`.)

-Here is the js for completeness:
+Here is the JS for completeness:

 ```js
 (function ($) {